UBC's First Neighbourhood

-Hampton Place was established before UBC’s Land Use Plan (formerly called the Official Community Plan, or OCP) and as such, does not have a neighbourhood plan.
-However, it remains an important part of UTown@UBC and is represented by the University Neighbourhoods Association.
+Hampton Place was established before UBC’s Land Use Plan (formerly the Official Community Plan (OCP)) and as such, does not have a Neighbourhood Plan.